arifuleee/Node-Gateway-Design-for-DE/README.md

 # Node-Gateway-Design-for-DE
-Design a basic sensor node and gateway
+Design a basic sensor node and gateway,

 Hardware used for RFID node:
 1. arduino nano
 2. NRF24L01 radio